 ABOUT MAYS BUSINESS SCHOOL

-Texas A&M University’s Mays Business School educates more than 5,600 undergraduate, master’s and doctoral students in accounting, finance, management, management information systems, marketing and supply chain management.
-Mays consistently ranks among the top public business schools in the country for its undergraduate and MBA programs, and for faculty research.
-The mission of Mays Business School is creating knowledge and developing ethical leaders for a global society.
+At Mays Business School, we step up to advance the world’s prosperity.
+Our mission is to be a vibrant learning organization that creates impactful knowledge and develops transformational leaders.
+Mays Business School educates more than 6,400 undergraduate, master’s and doctoral students in accounting, finance, management, management information systems, marketing and supply chain management.
+Mays consistently ranks among the top public business schools in the country for its programs and for faculty research.